ThunderboltCommunicationsCorp/Thunderbolt-Quantum-Navigator/README.md

 Windows 11, 10, 8.1, 8, 7 operating system

-Microsoft Edge Chromium browser installed
+WebView2 installed

 At least 2 GB of RAM

-At least 500 MB of disk space
+At least 1 GB of disk space

 -------------------------------------------------------------------
 # Status: